|

 known about this since most families do not want to openly talk about

 it and the woman feels ashamed to tell anyone how she is feeling.
+WHAT IS POSTPARTUM DEPRESSION?
+Postpartum depression

 is a term used to describe a range of physical and emotional changes